tomppacute/java-rest-api-exercise-li/README.md

 spring.datasource.username=root

 # Specify your database user's password, if applicable.
 If your database user doesn't have a password set, delete the line below
-spring.datasource.password=changemetoyourmysqlpassword
+spring.datasource.password=YOUR_MYSQL_PASSWORD
 ```

-7. Replace the username and password values with your database user's credentials. **IMPORTANT:** Ensure there are no spaces after the equals symbol when inputting your password.
+7. Replace the username and password values with your MySQL credentials. **IMPORTANT:** Ensure there are no spaces before or after the password.

 ### Run Application